fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 **Product Hunt definitely _is_ a great place to launch** — a place where many developer-first products launched successfully: Supabase, Resend, and Warp, to name a few.

-According to [similarweb.com](https://www.similarweb.com/website/producthunt.com/#overview), it gets 4.8 million unique visitors every month, and according to [Ahrefs](https://ahrefs.com/website-authority-checker/?input=producthunt.com), it has a 91 domain rating.
+In July 2025, according to [similarweb.com](https://www.similarweb.com/website/producthunt.com/#overview), Product Hunt got 3.3 million monthly unique visitors, and according to [Ahrefs](https://ahrefs.com/website-authority-checker/?input=producthunt.com), it had a 91 domain rating.

 Product Hunt helps raise awareness, get feedback, and enable early traction.